xd009642/Mugato/README.md

 For the eventual CAD design I plan on using FreeCAD to create models which I'll print with my own Prusa-i3 clone.

+## Coregen

+Some cores such as the CORDIC processor are fiddly to write and difficult to write in a reconfigurable way.
+To this end there are some coregen scripts.
+These are written in python 3 and make use of the myhdl python library to generate the VHDL.

 ## Debugging & Testing

 Debugging the synthesiser via simulation is harder than it would be if I paid